 An IP address is a unique number assigned to your computer to enable identification over a network.
-You could say an IP address is like your home address where you live, and the network traffic is like your mail, in order for the mail to be delivered correctly, the post office needs to know your address.
-A computer network operates in a similar way in that each computer on a network will be assigned a unique number (your address) to enable the “packets” of data (your mail) to be delivered to the correct computer.
-When the packets arrive at your computer, they are put back together again and become web pages, video and audio etc.
+You could say an IP address is like your home address where you live, and the network traffic is like your mail, and for your mail to be delivered correctly, the post office needs to know your address.
+A computer network operates in a similar way in that each computer on a network is assigned a unique number (your address) to enable the “packets” of data (your mail) to be delivered to the correct computer.
+When the packets arrive at your computer, they’re put back together again and become web pages, video and audio etc.

 The two most common methods of assigning an IP address are:

 The first method, DHCP is automatic and widely used.
 With DHCP, when your computer connects to the network, it will be automatically assigned an IP number by the network host (another computer or router/modem) and after a time, will refresh that connection and get a new IP address.
 Now your computer (also known as a client) can send and receive data packets to/from the host over the LAN (Local Area Network), and the host can send and receive packets to/from the internet over the WAN (Wide Area Network).

 The second method, static assignment, is generally only used by servers or by users who specifically request a static IP from their Internet service provider, and usually for an extra fee.
 With static IP assignment, IP numbers remain the same and do not change over time like DHCP addresses do.
 From that point on, everything works the same way as DHCP, data packets are sent and received to/from the client and host over the LAN, and to/from the host and internet over the WAN.

 What does an internal IP or external IP address mean?

 Confusion about networks and how they work (particularly with home networks) usually arise when we talk about the LAN, WAN, external IP address and internal IP address.
 So let’s try to clear things up so you can have a better understanding of how a network operates.

 Diagram 1.a below is a visual representation of a typical home network and WAN (click to see a larger image/diagram).